👨🏫

 1. Expect skepticism and overcome it

 Teachers and administrators have seen scores of tools come and go.
 I can name a plethora from just my experience going to school: Achieve3000, STMath, StudyIsland, IXL, Kahoot, Quizlet, Google Classroom, Canvas, Blackboard, Edmodo— and again, that is just from when I was a student.
-School staff members have already seen everything under the sun and will be going into any demos with a healthy dose of skepticism.
-To put it in other words, their BS detectors are incredibly accurate.
-You need to show that your platform has a real use case in or out of the classroom.
+The sheer volume of ed-tech solutions that have been put in front of school staff has, for lack of better phrasing, honed their BS detectors.
+You need to quickly show that your platform has a real use case in or out of the classroom.

-There are some strategies that you can use to overcome this and establish some goodwill before your first meeting with a school district.
-At both AI-Learners and Longtail, we developed alongside certain school districts that volunteered to be design partners.
-As an engineer, I would hop on demo calls with real teachers and students and listen to real feedback.
-When we would hop back on another demo call two weeks later with their feedback implemented, that goes a long way in establishing goodwill towards your brand and generating some positive traction.
+There are some strategies that you can use to overcome this and establish some goodwill with any prospective users.
+At both AI-Learners and Longtail, we actively developed alongside certain school districts that graciously volunteered to be design partners.
+As an engineer, I would hop on demo calls with real teachers and students and watch an authentic user journey in real time (which is an experience that I don't think is common for tech teams in most B2B companies).
+We'd listen to their complaints, iterate, and when we hopped back on a call a week or two later, they were genuinely appreciative and much more open to the product.

-While influencers might have a reputation of only being used to sell tech or beauty products, establishing a design partnership with ed-tech influencers is another great way to give your brand some positive traction.
+Before you even get on a call with a school district, establishing a partnership with ed-tech influencers is another great way to establish goodwill with school districts.
 These are usually current or former educators who have branched out into making content geared at teachers with classroom tips, upcoming conferences, or most relevant: new products that might be useful.
-Collaborating with an ed-tech influencer to strengthen both your product and its image is yet another way to overcome this ingrained skepticism.
+Collaborating with an ed-tech influencer to strengthen both your product and its image is yet another way to overcome this (rightfully) ingrained skepticism.

 2. Accessibility is everything

-At AI-Learners, accessibility was a main focus of our product, but I've heard accessibility come up in every ed-tech conversation I've had with a teacher.
-If your product is unusable to a number of students because it is inaccessible, it's harder for a teacher or administration to find budget for it.
-To that end, make sure to follow WCAG guidelines on accessibility and test your product with popular assistive technologies— screenreaders, Dynavox, etc.
+I've heard accessibility come up in every ed-tech conversation I've had with a teacher.
+At AI-Learners, accessibility was a core facet of the product's niche, so it was something that was already top of mind for us.
+However, if your product is unusable to a number of students because it is inaccessible, it's harder for a teacher or administration to find budget for it.

 Additionally, schools are not going to be handing out shiny new Mac M4's to students to use your product.
 Make sure that your product can run on almost any hardware.
 If it's on the web, almost any browser.
 If it's for mobile, test on Android and iOS.
-I'm sure all those animations look nice, but if it makes a Chromebook from 2011 as hot as an oven, it's going to cause some friction.
+I'm sure all those animations look nice, but if it can't run on a Chromebook from 2011 you might be alienating a large chunk of your TAM.

 3. Design needs to be pick-up-and-play